The House and Garden

 The Murray-Dick-Fawcett House, at 517 Prince Street, is one of the earliest homes in the city, and possibly the least altered 18th Century home in Northern Virginia.

-The property is to be used in perpetuity as a historic site, vest-pocket park and garden, creating new open space in Old Town and preserving this nationally significant architectural and cultural resource for residents and visitors.
-The former owner has tenancy in the house for his lifetime, with public access for special events 12 times per year.
+The property was acquired by the City of Alexandria in 2017, with the support of conservation trust funds.
+It is to be used in perpetuity as a historic site, vest-pocket park and garden, creating new open space in Old Town and preserving this nationally significant architectural and cultural resource for residents and visitors.
+The former owner has life-tenancy in the house, with public access for special events 12 times per year.
 In the future, the house will be operated as a museum and educational center focused on domestic life in Alexandria during the 18th and 19th centuries.

 Visiting the Garden

-The garden area is open to the public from the hours of 8 a.m. to 6 p.m.
+The garden is closed during the restoration project.
+The garden area is normally open to the public from the hours of 8 a.m. to 6 p.m.
 Please respect the privacy of the home’s tenant and do not ascend the steps to the house.

 Visiting the House